University of Texas at Austin wordmarkUniversity of Texas at AustinCollege of Liberal Arts wordmarkCollege of Liberal Arts

 Civil War - a war between two groups within a country.
 The American Civil War (1860-1865) was fought between the Union (northern states) and the Confederacy (the southern states).

-colored - African American
+colored - an outdated term for African American

 Confederacy - also known as Confederate States of America, the Confederacy was made up of eleven southern states of the United States of America between 1861 and 1865.
 It is also referred to as “the South.”
 Texas was a Confederate state.